toda-lab/Vbt-X/README.md

 VBT-X improves verification-based testing (VBT), another fairness testing approach, with a sampling technique.
 We first reimplement VBT, referring to [the source code of VBT](https://github.com/arnabsharma91/fairCheck), and then implement the sampling technique.

-Refer to our paper [SSBSE'22](https://link.springer.com/chapter/10.1007/978-3-031-21251-2_3) for more technical details.
+Refer to our paper [IST'23](https://doi.org/10.1016/j.infsof.2023.107390) for more technical details.
 The experimental results of the evaluation of VBT-X are available in [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10252552.svg)](https://doi.org/10.5281/zenodo.10252552).

 ## Contributors
 VBT-X was proposed by [Zhenjiang Zhao](https://zhenjiang-zhao.github.io/), Takahisa Toda and Takashi Kitamura.
-The implementation was performed by [Zhenjiang Zhao](https://zhenjiang-zhao.github.io/).
+The implementation was performed by Zhenjiang Zhao.

 ## Contents
 - [Requirements](#requirements)